When it comes to finding affordable car insurance, high-risk drivers may have the toughest time of all.

 In most cases, it takes a combination of these factors to make an insurance provider label you too high-risk to insure.
 But the label alone can make premiums skyrocket.

 Now, if you’re wondering why, the answer is straightforward: insurance companies would rather make money than lose money.
 And companies make money by insuring drivers who never file a claim.
 Because high-risk drivers are most likely to file a claim, the insurance company hedges its bets by requiring higher premiums.

-However, just because you’ve been designated as a high-risk driver doesn’t mean there aren’t any options to lower your higher rates.
+However, just because you’ve been designated as a high-risk driver or have a car accident in your past doesn’t mean there aren’t any options to lower your higher rates.
 Many discount programs are still made available to drivers with varying driving records.

 Cheap Car Insurance for High-Risk Drivers

 Insurify crunched the numbers and determined the cheapest and most expensive companies for high-risk drivers.
 See which companies have the lowest and highest minimum quotes on record:

 Most Expensive Companies for High-Risk Drivers